ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ### Use Model Hooks to Defer Rendering

-An Ember.js app running in the browser is long-lived: as soon as the page loads, you can start rendering parts of the UI as soon as the data driving that UI becomes available.
+An Ember app running in the browser is long-lived: as soon as the page loads, you can start rendering parts of the UI as soon as the data driving that UI becomes available.

 Ember starts by collecting the models for each route on screen (via `Route`'s `model()`, `beforeModel()`, and `afterModel()` hooks).
 If any of your routes return a promise from one of these hooks, Ember will wait until those promises resolve before rendering the templates.